-- Personal ambitions interfering with team decision making - Putting individual accomplishments ahead of team results - Unwillingness to challenge one another - Lack of knowledge about all aspects of the team's work - Fear that direct feedback may jeopardize relationships - Reluctance to offer honest input
+- Personal ambitions interfering with team decision making - Putting individual accomplishments ahead of team results - Fear that direct feedback may jeopardize relationships - Reluctance to offer honest input - Inconsistent or unclear performance expectations - Lack of shared ownership for success

 - 1. One of the statements that your group rated lowest is about valuing collective success.
 Why is it worth spending time to improve in this area?
 What two changes would make the biggest difference with this issue? - 2.
-Your group also gave lower ratings when asked about confronting each other with problems.
+Your group also gave lower ratings when asked about giving constructive feedback.
 What is holding the team back in this area?
 What will it take to improve the ratings you would give your team? - 3.
-As shown above, the group may also have an opportunity to grow when it comes to giving constructive feedback.
+As shown above, the group may also have an opportunity to grow when it comes to setting high expectations for each other.
 How would improving in this area help the team?
 How can you make that improvement happen?